a-angeliev/Shoecommerce/client/README.md

 # Welcome to Shoecommerce

-The project use React and the code is organized in components.
-The application is e-commerce product for selling shoes.
-Contains most of the functions of the real one e-commerce application, such as registration, filters, wishlist, order history, cart, checkout, sorting and many more.
+The project uses React and the code is organized in components.
+The application is an e-commerce product for selling shoes.
+Contains most of the functions of a real e-commerce application, such as registration, filters, wishlist, order history, cart, checkout, sorting, and many more.

 # Access the application